econ-owais/kpk-demographic-analysis/README.md

+# important note:
+"To view the interactive version, simply click the download button at the top right of the GitHub page."
 # 📊 Project Overview-

  This project analyzes district-wise population data from Khyber Pakhtunkhwa (KPK), Pakistan.
 Using interactive plots and data tables, I explore demographic patterns across the province.